 Dust and Crystalline Silica

-Overexposure to dust in the air can be seriously hazardous to employees in the workplace which can result in serious health problems.
-Dust and chemical exposure related deaths make up 99% of work-related fatalities in Britain.
+Overexposure to dust in the air can be hazardous to employees in the workplace which can result in health problems.
+Dust and chemical exposure-related deaths make up 99% of work-related fatalities in Britain.
 Often dust particles pose the biggest threat as they go unnoticed to the naked eye.

 Substances such as Quartz (the most common form of crystalline silica) and other crystalline silica phases cause serious lung disease and are widely present in dusts associated with quarrying, construction work and other workplace environments.